hugoQ1/go-epik/documentation/en/miner-deals.md

 # Information for Miners

 Here is how a miner can get set up to accept storage deals.
-The first step is to install a Lotus node and sync to the top of the chain.
+The first step is to install a epik node and sync to the top of the chain.

 ## Set up an ask

 ```
-lotus-storage-miner set-price <price>
+epik-storage-miner set-price <price>
 ```

 This command will set up your miner to accept deal proposals that meet the input price.